Rules & Regulations

 4. PERFORMANCE MODIFICATIONS

 4.1.
 General: Performance modifications must be in keeping with those available during the period of eligibility.
-For VRG Classes A, D, and G, the “period” is defined as pre-1960.
-For Classes B, C, E, and F, the period is defined as pre-1973.
-Cars manufactured before 1960, but modified in accordance with later practice, may be reclassified into the later groups (e.g. 1950’s production cars with aftermarket alloy wheels or SVRA tires may run in VRG Class C).
+For VRG Production Car and Sedan Classes with a “v” suffix, the “period” is defined as pre-1973.
+For Production and Sedan Classes with an “H” suffix, the period is defined as pre-1980.
+A Production Car or Sedan manufactured before 1973, but modified in accordance with later practice, may be reclassified into the relevant “H” class.
 Modifications which improve reliability, durability, strength, or convenience without significantly improving performance will be allowed when they do not visibly detract from the vintage character of the vehicle.

 4.1.1.
 Updating/backdating OEM equipment: Updating and backdating within a single model is permitted.
-However, updates beyond 1972 are not allowed.
-Intra-model updates to pre-1960 cars, which cross the 1960 time line, may result in re-classification to a later group (e.g. Triumph TR3 to TR3B spec, reclassify to Group 3).
+However, updates to Production Cars and Sedans beyond 1972 are not allowed for “v” classes, and beyond 1979 not allowed for “H” classes.
+Intra-model updates to pre-1973 cars, which cross the 1973 time line, may result in re-classification to the relevant “H” class.

 4.1.2.
 Upgrading within a model: Upgrading to period-correct OEM optional equipment, option packages, state of tune, or other designation within a single model is permitted.
-Examples are Alfa Normale to Veloce; Aston Martin to Vantage spec; Corvette small block to big block; etc. However, owners are urged to discuss any such upgrades with the VRG Technical Committee, to determine when the alternative is actually a different model rather than a variation of a single model.
+However, such alterations may result in reclassification of the car.
+Examples are Alfa Normale to Veloce; Aston Martin to Vantage spec; Corvette small block to big block; etc. However, owners are urged to discuss any such upgrades with the VRG Eligibility Committee, to determine when the alternative is actually a different model rather than a variation of a single model.

 4.1.3.
 Aftermarket equipment: Period aftermarket equipment is permitted, subject to the detailed rules herein.
 Major aftermarket upgrades (e.g. period superchargers) may result in reclassification of the car.
 Modern reproductions of period aftermarket equipment are allowed, provided the modern reproduction is identical to the original period device.
 Modern aftermarket equipment which has no historical precedent, in period, will not be permitted.